Veterinary medicine

 Tachyarrhythmias in dogs

-Heart diseases are not uncommon in dogs, and especially tachyarrhythmias - that is, fast, irregular cardiac arrhythms - can be life -threatening for our four -legged friends.
-Two frequently used medication to treat these cardiac arrhythmias are amiodarone and Sotalol.
-But which of these drugs is more effective and safer for dogs?
+Heart disease is not uncommon in dogs, and tachyarrhythmias – rapid, irregular heart rhythms – can be particularly life-threatening for our four-legged friends.
+Two commonly used medications for treating these arrhythmias are amiodarone and sotalol.
+But which of these medications is more effective and safer for dogs?

-In this article we take a detailed look at current research results, explain the advantages and disadvantages of both therapies and answer frequent questions that dog owners employ.
+In this article, we take a detailed look at current research findings, explain the advantages and disadvantages of both therapies, and answer frequently asked questions that concern dog owners.

 Hepatic lipidosis in cats